christygrant/theme/README.rst

 ckanext-dset_harvester
 =============

 This plugin adds additional behavior to the CKAN spatial harvester.
-It extracts additional information from ISO-19139 documents that matches meets the needs for searching NCAR digital assets.
+It extracts additional information from ISO-19139 documents that is helpful for finding NCAR digital assets.

 ------------
 Requirements